HMAS Manoora (F48): 1947 Post war resettling transport

 After the war's end, Manoora was used to transport the soldiers and equipment of occupation forces, and return evacuees from the East Indies region to their homes.
 The LSI's naval service ended on 6 December 1947, when she was decommissioned from naval service.
 She received six battle honours for her wartime service: "Indian Ocean 1941–42", "Pacific 1942–45", "New Guinea 1944", "Leyte Gulf 1944", "Lingayen Gulf 1945", and "Borneo 1945".

 In 1947, Minister for Immigration Arthur Calwell requested the use of Manoora to help Australian and British citizens escape the increasing unrest in India preceding the nation's independence and resettle them in Australia.
 Plans were made for multiple voyages from India to Australia, although only one sailing eventuated, arriving back in Fremantle on 15 August: austere accommodations on the barrack decks prompted many potential passengers to instead wait for commercial vessels.
 Although Calwell, a strong supporter of the White Australia Policy insisted on passengers being "Australian/English by birth... of full European descent", most of the 736 passengers were Anglo-Indians.

 1949 Return to passenger service

 After two years of maintenance and refit at Cockatoo Island Dockyard to remove the wartime modifications, Manoora was returned to the Adelaide Steamship Company on 31 August 1949 The ship again conducted winter tours between Melbourne and Cairns.

 1969 Sale to Indonesia

 In August 1969, the ship was sold to an Indonesian company, who renamed her Albulombo.

 1972 Sinking

 The ship was sold for scrap to a Japanese firm in October 1972, to be broken up in Taiwan.

-However it sunk in 18.19N - 120.34E while under tow from Djakarta to Kaohsiung for breaking.
+However it sunk in However, it sunk at while under tow from Djakarta to Kaohsiung for breaking. while under tow from Djakarta to Kaohsiung for breaking.